salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.preview.md

 # flags.api-version.description

-Use this flag to override the default API version, which is the latest version supported the CLI, with the API version of your package.xml file.
+Use this flag to override the default API version with the API version of your package.xml file.
+The default API version is the latest version supported by the CLI.

 # error.Conflicts